 The album was the band’s first commercial peak – with tracks such as Lovesong which became a hit in the United States – and also marked a return to the introspective Gothic rock style the band had established in the early 1980s.

-Frustrated over the band’s labelling as predictable and nearing the age of 30, vocalist and guitarist Smith felt an increased pressure to revisit darker atmospheres.
+Frustrated over the band’s labeling as predictable and nearing the age of 30, vocalist and guitarist Smith felt an increased pressure to revisit darker atmospheres.
 Disintegration is a journey of purification and reconstruction, merging the obscurity of the early days with the greater accessibility of the later phase.

 Disintegration also went down in rock history as perhaps the most controversial album in the band’s discography.
 It was beloved by millions for its poignant romanticism, but also considered too pompous and commercial by many others.